 It’s okay to ask for help—and that starts with talking to a professional, preferably a mental health specialist such as a psychiatrist or psychologist.
 Not only is this a positive step for your personal health and well-being, but it also creates a trail of documents to support a future workers’ compensation claim.

 Next, if you or a loved one have been diagnosed with PTSD, we strongly recommend you speak with a workers’ compensation attorney near you about your legal rights.
 An experienced lawyer will fully understand your state’s workers’ compensation laws and whether or not your injury is covered.
 Then, they can advise you on the next best steps on how to file a claim with your employer and secure the maximum benefits you’re owed.
 Most attorneys offer a free initial consultation, so it’ll cost you nothing but your time to learn about your rights.

 About Gerber & Holder

-Benjamin Gerber and Tom Holder are trusted, nationally recognized Atlanta attorneys specializing in workers’ compensation litigation for Georgia workers who suffer back and neck injuries, catastrophic injuries and other common workplace accidents—including PTSD and other mental health conditions.We have 50+ years of combined experience in workers’ compensation litigation.
+Benjamin Gerber and Tom Holder are trusted, nationally recognized Atlanta attorneys specializing in workers’ compensation litigation for Georgia workers who suffer back and neck injuries, catastrophic injuries and other common workplace accidents—including PTSD and other mental health conditions.We have over 75 years of combined experience in workers’ compensation litigation.

 At Gerber & Holder Attorney At Law, we see every client as an individual with a unique story and important concerns.
 Our law firm has served our clients faithfully in every case.
 By doing so, we have been able to build a history of success stories by securing large workers’ compensation settlements and payouts.
 Most importantly, we’ve been able to change the lives of our clients, helping them recover physically, emotionally and financially.